covid-at-home/covid-at-home/level1.md

 * Get regular exercise.
 * If you smoke, stop smoking.
 * Avoid heavy drinking and other drug use, as alcohol and other drugs tend to suppress immmune function.
 * Herbal / alternative medicine preparations to improve immunity and in some cases prevent and treat viral infections.
 There are a number of possibly useful preparations, but the evidence so far is specific to different contexts.
 A lot of snake-oil salesmen are going to make a lot of money off of panic here without offering actual help.
 Don't fall for them.
-Here is a list of some possibly helpful preparations with credible research behind them and citations thereof; our mileage may vary.
+Here is a list of some possibly helpful preparations with credible research behind them and citations thereof; your mileage may vary.

 ### Prepare